 The eligibility of Atal Pension Yojana are mentioned below:

-- Individuals must have an active mobile number.
+- You must have an active mobile number.

-- Individuals must have a valid bank account number and it must be linked with the Aadhaar number.
+- You must have a valid bank account number linked to your Aadhaar number.

 Features & Benefits of Atal Pension Yojana